 The hostname, network addressing and device services are modified on the Control Network tab.

-By default, RSTP is enabled and the control IP address is obtained automatically.
+By default the control IP address is obtained automatically.
 The Tesira media network generally will run without a DHCP server and default to a link local IP address.

 Telnet and SSH are provided for TTP (Tesira Text Protocol) and are disabled by default.
 Since the TesiraCONNECT is not part of a system configuration, TTP is limited to DEVICE and SESSION commands only.